 The India Gate and the surrounding gardens are yet another spot to check out, especially towards the sunset.
 It is a cool place to sit, and people watch, grab some food and enjoy the atmosphere.
 It was built by British and held a King George the Fifth until India's independence in 1947.

 India is indeed a treat of all kinds.
 Get your cheap flights to New Delhi before the summer heat kicks in.
-FareDepot has the best-guaranteed price for last minute cheap flights to India, so it is never too late.
+FareDepot has the best-budget fares price for last minute cheap flights to India, so it is never too late.